opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 ## Creating Projects

 ### Option 1: Initialize via Web UI (Blank or Basemap Template)
-:material-web: Web Interface
+:material-monitor: Desktop Preparation

-You can provision empty map spaces or simple localized maps directly from QFieldCloud, downloading them to your desktop environment for further styling later.
+You can create empty map spaces or simple localized maps directly from QFieldCloud, downloading them to your desktop for further styling.

 !!!
 Workflow